 Dialectical behavior therapy (DBT) is a type of therapy that encourages communication and social skills through the patient’s relationship with their therapist.
 Dr. Marsha M. Linehan developed this mental health and addiction treatment in the 1970s to treat individuals with chronic conditions such as borderline personality disorder.
-In the past 40 years or so, it has become the gold standard in psychological treatment for drug abuse and addiction.
+In the past 40 years or so, it has become the gold standard in psychological treatment for drug addiction and other mental health disorders.

 What is Dialectical Behavior Therapy?

 Dialectical behavior therapy (DBT) provides patients with techniques to manage painful emotions and defuse conflict in relationships.
 DBT focuses specifically on providing therapeutic skills.
 Mindfulness training focuses on improving the individual’s ability to accept and be aware of the present moment.
 Distress tolerance is geared toward increasing a client’s understanding of negative emotion, rather than avoiding it.